 Berries are a fantastic asset to any garden.
 If you want a good crop of fruit but don’t want to deal with a whole tree, berries are for you.
-But can you grow berries in zone 8?
+Can you grow berries in zone 8 though?
 Zone 8 berry care is a careful balancing act between summers that get too hot and winters that do not get cold enough.
 Keep reading to learn more about growing berries in zone 8 and how to select zone 8 berries.

 Can You Grow Berries in Zone 8?